 After Dark Hide and Go Seek

 Another classic!
-Just add flashlights and let the fun begin!
+Just add flashlights when you play your game and let the after dark fun begin!

 Smaller flashlights such as these are great.

 For younger kids, have the hiders leave their flashlights on.
 Allow them to put them in a pocket to dim them (if they want).